OpenX Technologies, Inc.: OpenX Sets Strategic Biddable CTV Partnership With Tubi in the UK

 Building on last year's expansion of TV by OpenX to Australia, France, Germany, Italy, Japan, Spain, and the UK, this new partnership with Tubi UK combines the streaming service's sophisticated machine learning that powers personalized content discovery and a low ad load experience with TV by OpenX's transparency, flexibility, and brand safety.
 TV by OpenX exclusively consists of broadcast-quality, direct inventory with no resellers, ad networks, fireplace apps, games, or UGC.
 This transparency ensures buyers can maximize their working media and reduce invalid traffic, leading to a 22% lift in monetized impressions for publishers.

-"Tubi UK continues to invest in market-leading sell-side adtech capabilities, and our partnership with OpenX is a perfect match for our UK growth strategy," says David Salmon, EVP and Managing Director of International at Tubi.
-"As consumer behaviours shift rapidly, marketers need to trust that their media investments are reaching the right audiences in the right environments.
+"Tubi UK continues to invest in market-leading sell-side adtech capabilities, and our partnership with OpenX is a perfect match for our UK growth strategy," says Paul Gubbins, VP Sales and Programmatic Partnerships, Tubi UK "As consumer behaviours shift rapidly, marketers need to trust that their media investments are reaching the right audiences in the right environments.
 This collaboration with OpenX's dedicated EMEA team allows us to safely surface our inventory in the biddable ecosystem, unlocking new monetization opportunities and tapping into differentiated demand through TV by OpenX."

 Tubi launched in the UK in July 2024 with one of the largest and most diverse content libraries in the market, which now includes more than 30,000 films and TV episodes.
 Tubi's UK content library pairs some of the most popular Hollywood films with modern British classics, while also offering series from well-known UK TV franchises alongside new areas for discovery.